Having to deal with a dead guinea pig isn’t easy for anyone.

 If you have several guinea pigs, avoid separating them, especially if one of them is dying.

-Parting with small pigs can make them sad or anxious, and it shouldn’t be done when the pig’s life is drawing to a close.
+Parting with a small guinea pig can make them sad or anxious, and it shouldn’t be done when the piggy’s life is drawing to a close.

-It may be necessary to isolate a sick guinea pig if it’s in pain or if other piglets want to play with it aggressively.
+It may be necessary to isolate a sick guinea pig if it’s in pain or if other guinea pigs want to play with it aggressively.

 You have to judge for yourself whether or not to isolate the animal, depending on its condition.